Exploring the Potential of Quantum Approximate Optimization Algorithm in Tackling the Perfect Domination Problem: Problem modeling of PDP

 Therefore, we can convert it without using the square form into

 Since constraint \ref{eq:pdpc2} builds upon the premise of constraint \ref{eq:pdpc1}, we assign distinct symbols to represent their respective penalty coefficients, \( P_{2} \) and \( P_{1} \), where \( P_{2} \leq P_{1} \).
-By transforming the two types of constraints in the PDP into quadratic penalty terms, we ultimately derive the QUBO model for the PDP.
+By transforming the two types of constraints in the PDP into quadratic penalty terms, we ultimately derive the QUBO model for the PDP (Eq. \ref{eq:pdomqubo}).
 Next, to proceed with converting the QUBO model into a Hamiltonian, we replace \( X \) and \( X^{\prime} \) with binary variables \( s \), which take values in \( \{-1, 1\} \).
-The conversion process is outlined as follows:
+The conversion process is outlined in Eq. \ref{eq:sx}.